Frequently Asked Questions

 - Steroid users

 Cataract treatment is offered at Katzen Eye Group in Baltimore, at Mercy Medical Center, and in Lutherville-Towson, Maryland.
-Contact us today so we can help you achieve a brighter future!
+Call us today, and we will help you achieve a brighter future!

 How long does the initial consultation take?